 Be creative.
 Choose things both you and your spouse will enjoy.
 But make this a night where the only electricity used is found in the bedroom! :-)

 As Debi suggests—get creative!
 If those ideas aren’t your style, then come up with others.
 Just don’t involve electricity in them.
 You can come up with some good ideas, if you really think about it.
-This can be fun.
+And it can be fun to plan them.
 Plus, it’s good not to always be so dependent upon electricity.
-Try it; you may like it!
+So we suggest you try it; you may like it!

 A Date With a View